Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon Accounting

-\begin{definition} \textbf{Marginal Emission Factor (MEF)} is defined as the resultant carbon emission change $d E$ (in the unit of ton) divided by an infinitesimal electricity change $d Q$ (in the unit of MWh): $\text{MEF} = dE/dQ $ (in the unit of ton/MWh). \end{definition} MEFs can take on either positive or negative values, indicating induced or avoided emissions.
-With the MEF in place, the emission change caused by an electric energy change $\Delta Q$ (such as reduced load in demand response or charging energy of a battery) is estimated as $\text{MEF}\times \Delta Q$.
-There have been a variety of approaches proposed to estimate MEFs based on different assumptions and datasets, including non-base load methods \cite{rothschild2009total,broekhoff2007guidelines}, simulation methods \cite{zheng2015assessment,wang2014locational}, merit-order methods \cite{broekhoff2007guidelines,deetjen2019reduced,baumgartner2019design}, price-based methods \cite{rogers2013evaluation}, statistical methods \cite{siler2012marginal,wang2016estimating,corradi2018estimating}, etc. MEFs have been used for carbon accounting and decarbonization decision-making by several entities and studies \citep{he2021using,schram2019use,wattime2022}.
-There are multiple platforms that provide marginal emission data, such as NREL Cambium, EPA eGRID, EPA AVERT, Singularity, WattTime, etc; refer to the guidance \cite{greg2022marginal} for a summary of available marginal emission data sources.
+To facilitate the evaluation of avoided/induced emissions, the \textbf{Marginal Emission Factor (MEF)} is used to quantify the emissions impact associated with a marginal change in electricity supply or demand.
+There exist various definitions of MEF for different use cases and timescales, such as operating margin, build margin, long-term margin, and short-term margin \cite{siler2012marginal,greg2022conse}.
+In addition, a variety of approaches have been proposed to estimate MEF based on different assumptions and datasets, including non-base load methods \cite{rothschild2009total,broekhoff2007guidelines}, simulation methods \cite{zheng2015assessment,wang2014locational}, merit-order methods \cite{deetjen2019reduced,baumgartner2019design}, price-based methods \cite{rogers2013evaluation}, statistical methods \cite{wang2016estimating,corradi2018estimating}, etc. There are multiple platforms providing marginal emission data, such as NREL Cambium, EPA eGRID, EPA AVERT, Singularity Energy, WattTime \cite{wattime2022}; see the guidance \cite{greg2022marginal} for a summary of available marginal emission data sources.